 Typical of the Mission Revival design is this beautifully landscaped courtyard that leads to the arched door of a one-story, four-bedroom, 4.5-bath Florida style home.
 The lovely home also features an open floor design, vaulted ceilings, a family room, library, home office, mudroom, main level laundry, and a swimming pool (Plan #175-1131).

 6. Low-Pitched Hip or Gable Roofs

-More often than not with red tiles and wide overhanging eaves to protect the home from high summer sun, hip or gable style roofs with a low slope are traditional characteristics of Mission Revival, Mediterranean, and Spanish architecture.
+More often than not, with red tiles and wide overhanging eaves to protect the home from the high summer sun, hip or gable style roofs with a low slope are traditional characteristics of Mission Revival, Mediterranean, and Spanish architecture.